mrdcvlsc/bethela/README.md

 # bethela

-A simple command line tool for symmetric encrpytion & decryption of files
+A simple terminal command line tool for symmetric encrpytion & decryption of any files, this program uses **Vigenère cipher** on the target file's bytestream

 ----------------------------------------------------